Join the club for only £18!

 - Access to the club ice axes

 As well as affiliation to the organisations listed above, the club also makes some charitable donations each year.
-For 2013, the club will be donating money to the MBA, the John Muir Trust and the HEAT Fund, and will be donating clothing to Share The Load.
+For 2014, the club will be donating money to Mountain Rescue England & Wales, and the Mountain Rescue Committee of Scotland.
+In the past, we have also supported the John Muir Trust, HEAT fund, and Share the Load.